top of page

 • No internal capacity left to cope

 When all three levels are activated at once, people don’t just feel stressed—they feel trapped.
+This is not a personal failure.
+It is a systems failure.

 Why Neurodivergent People Are Disproportionately Impacted